 Drum faced an uphill climb to get its books distributed to refugees within the camps, which required cutting through the bureaucratic layers of major aid and resettlement organisations.
 Funding was thin on the ground.
 Tim recalled how translators "would sleep in the office and get by on 300 baht of pocket money a month".
 Yet rather than giving up, the group increased its efforts and produced a range of books in Karen covering topics as varied as health, agriculture, Aesop's Fables and traditional Karen ghost stories.

-Eventually, Drum secured consistent funding from international aid groups that recognised the far-reaching positive influence the work could have.
-After a long and frustrating process, Drum also succeeded in getting its books officially distributed within the refugee camps.
+Eventually, Drum secured consistent funding from international aid groups that recognised the far-reaching influence the work could have.
+After a long and frustrating process, Drum also succeeded in getting its books officially distributed within the refugee camps in Thailand.

 The group has to date published more than 250 unique titles while also sending out quarterly journals for Karen children.
-More than 120,000 books were distributed either by hard copy or electronically in 2012.
-Pawsayhtoo is currently working with three new translators on Drum's most involved project yet -- a Karen-English dictionary with more than 30,000 headwords.
-It's expected to be finished by the middle of 2013.
+Each year, more than 120,000 books are distributed either by hard copy or electronically.
+Aided by a rotating team of helpers, Pwsayhtoo has also completed a Karen-English dictionary with nearly 30,000 headwords.

 Meanwhile, with no previous web development skills to speak of, Tim has created what is by far the most extensive Karen language resource on the web.
 All books from Drum as well as most Karen publications from other groups can be downloaded from the website, and a searchable database yields detailed results for specific key words and phrases in either Karen or English.
 Drum staff also make themselves available to speak with resettled refugees face-to-face via Skype.